DaQuirm/the-cat-and-the-lamp/all-sums-and-foldm.md

 There's an error in this code.
 Can you spot it?

 Exactly, when we reach return a final sum, we can't call `concat` on it, since it's just a number.
-One of the ways it can be fixed is that we always return an array:
+One of the ways it can be fixed is by always returning an array:

 ```js
 ...